MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 ---

 The `--detach` option runs the container in the background.
 The `--publish` option maps the container port to a port on the host.
-The host port (external) if first in the pair, and the container port (internal) is second.
+The host port (external) is first in the pair, and the container port (internal) is second.
 For more information, see [Docker run reference][21].

 ## Deploy to web app to Azure